shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

-The first time an instance boots -- either freshly instantiated from an image, or after installation on a pre-existing instance -- Tiny Cloud sets up the instance in three phases...
+The first time an instance boots -- either freshly instantiated from an image, or after installation on a pre-existing instance -- Tiny Cloud sets up the instance in four phases...

+### Boot Phase

+This phase does not depend on the cloud provider's Instance Meta-Data Service (IMDS), and does not require networking to be up.  `mdev` hotplug modules are installed (if any), default networking confinguration is set up, `sshd` is enabled (but not started), and the root partition is expanded.

 ### Early Phase

-The `tiny-cloud-early` init script does not depend on the cloud provider's Instance MetaData Service (IMDS), and therefore does not have a dependency on networking.
-During this "early" phase, the root filesystem is expanded, and any necessary `mdev` rules for device hotplug are set up.
+After networking is up, and the cloud provider's IMDS is available, this phase is primarily responsible for retrieving the instance's User-Data for use by later phases.

+User-Data is stored at `/var/lib/cloud/user-data`, and will be decompressed, if necessary.
+Currently supported compression algorithms are `gzip`, `bzip2`, `unxz`, `lzma`, `lzop`, `lz4`, and `zstd`.  _(Note that `lz4` and `zstd` are not installed in Alpine by default, and would need to be added to the image.)_

 ### Main Phase

-The main `tiny-cloud` init script *does* depend on the cloud provider's IMDS data; it saves the instance's user data to `/var/lib/cloud/user-data`, sets up instance's hostname, and installs the cloud user's SSH keys before `sshd` starts.

-If the user data is compressed, Tiny Cloud will decompress it.
-Currently supported compression algorithms are `gzip`, `bzip2`, `unxz`, `lzma`, `lzop`, `lz4`, and `zstd`.  _(Note that `lz4` and `zstd` are not installed in Alpine by default, and would need to be added to the image.)_
+When networking, IMDS, and User-Data are all availabile, this is the phase takes care of the majority of bootstrapping actions that require them -- setting up the instanxe hostname, creating default cloud user, and installing SSH keys for it.

+Additional main phase actions may be taken if there is a User-Data handler defined for its content type, and those actions are associated with the main phase.

 ### Final Phase

-`tiny-cloud-final` should be the very last init script to run in the **default** runlevel.

-If the user data is a script starting with `#!/`, it will be executed; its output (combined STDOUT and STDERR) and exit code are saved to `/var/log/user-data.log` and `/var/log/user-data.exit`, respectively; the directory is overrideable via the `TINY_CLOUD_LOGS` config setting.
+The very last thing to be run in the **default** runlevel this phase will execute the saved User-Data, if it is a script starting with `#!`; its output (combined STDOUT and STDER) and exit code are saved to `/var/log/user-data.log` and `/var/log/user-data.exit`.

-If all went well, the very last thing `tiny-cloud-final` does is touch a `.bootstrap-complete` file into existence in `/var/lib/cloud` or another directory specified by the `TINY_CLOUD_VAR` config setting.
+Additional final phase actions may be taken if there is a User-Data handler defined for its content type, and those actions are associated with the final phase.

+The very last action to be taken is to mark the instance's bootstrap as "complete", so that future reboots do not re-boostrap the instance.

 ### Skipping Init Actions